KarthikKannan1/Crypto-Sentiment-Analytics/README.md

 Originally built as a university group project (COMP90024 - Cluster and Cloud Computing, University of Melbourne), this repository contains my individual contribution: the **NLP and machine learning pipeline**, plus the overall system architecture.

-> **Note:** This was a 5-person team project.
-My primary responsibility was the sentiment analysis, topic modelling, and price correlation pipeline (`backend/ml/`).
-Data harvesting (`backend/backfill_data_ingestion/`, `backend/live_streaming_ingestion/`), Fission/Kubernetes infrastructure (`backend/fission/`), and the frontend notebook were built by teammates as part of a collaborative cloud computing assignment.

 ---

 ## What it does